hyperledger/besu-docs/docs/HowTo/Get-Started/Run-Docker-Image.md

    If you previously pulled `latest`, Docker runs the cached version.

-    Pull the `latest` version again using `docker pull hyperledger/besu:latest` to make sure your image is up to date.
+    To ensure your image is up to date, pull the `latest` version again using `docker pull hyperledger/besu:latest`.

 ## Exposing Ports